 How did they live out this principle in 1st century Corinth?
 By men not covering their heads when they prayed or prophesied (unlike the pagans), and by women covering their heads when they prayed or prophesied (unlike prostitutes).
 Do these applications communicate the same thing today?
 No, they don’t.
 For a man to cover his head when he prays no longer has any pagan connotation in our culture.
 And head coverings for women don’t have any specific significance in our culture, either.
-In one class, I asked the students what they would think if they went into a Christian church and the women were wearing head coverings.
+In one class, I asked what they would think if they went into a Christian church and the women were wearing head coverings.
 One woman replied, “I’d think it was some kind of cult!”
 There just is no common understanding of what this practice is supposed to mean in our cultural context.

 How to study the Bible series: